junioranheu/nuget-package-Bulk.Sql/README.md

 The first parameter requires a list — commonly resulting from a LINQ query.

-The second parameter allows you to pass whether the application's context, a SqlConnection (Microsoft.Data.SqlClient or System.Data.SqlClient), or a MySqlConnection data base connection.<br/>
+The second parameter allows you to pass whether the application's context, a SqlConnection (Microsoft.Data.SqlClient or System.Data.SqlClient), a MySqlConnection or a NpgsqlConnection data base connection.<br/>
-E.g.: new SqlConnection(connectionString) or new MySqlConnection(connectionString).
+E.g.: new SqlConnection(connectionString), new MySqlConnection(connectionString), or NpgsqlConnection(connectionString).

 The third parameter requires the aiming table's name.